MattithyahuData/ETL-Python/README.md

 ## Evaluation
-Idea to Warehouse data from python in SQL instances
+Idea to warehouse data from python3 in SQL instances.